 On The Road With Johnny B ..How My VW Dementia Started

 I fell in love with Crusty VW Beetles at an early age.
 My Grandfather Anthony Attanasio had a black 1964 Bug.
 He would drive me to Brooklyn to the old neighborhood and to baseball games at Shea Staduim.
-At the very young age I got my first whiff of oil fumes coming from the heater vents(like there was heat) From that point on I was hooked with the “Luft Cooler” VeeDubs.
+From that point on I was a lifetime Mets fan and a Crusty Ole Bug Nut.
+At that very young age I got my first whiff of oil fumes coming from the heater vents(like there was heat) From that point on I was hooked with the “Luft Cooler” VeeDubs.

 My first VW Beetle was a 1966 in "Slimer" Green.
 Well to be honest I did not even know it was Java Green till I scrubed the layer of brown mold off the paint and interior.
 The combo of Rust and Mold would become known as "Rold" for years to come.
 Trust me over the past 3 decades I have owned many a vehicle covered in Rold.